 Beginning in 1961, Morton served as an active duty officer in the U.S. Army with an occupational specialty involving automatic data processing.
 Morton also served in the active reserves from 1963 through 1969.

-Morton and his family firmly believe in the Jewish philosophy of “Tzedakah”—the Hebrew word for the just and righteous giving required of Jews, and they pursue Tzedakah projects through The David Nathan Meyerson Foundation.
+Morton was blessed with three children – Leslie, David and Marti.
+Leslie and her husband, Rob, and Marti and her husband, Jamie, each have three children.
+Morton enjoys spending as much time as possible with his six grandchildren.
+Morton’s son, David, is deceased but his legacy is carried on by Morton, Marti, and Leslie, through the David Nathan Meyerson Foundation.
+Morton and his family firmly believe in the Jewish philosophy of “Tzedakah”—the Hebrew word for the just and righteous giving required of Jews, and they pursue Tzedakah projects through the Foundation.
 Morton devotes substantial time, effort and resources to the Foundation as the head of the board of trustees and is also an avid student of Judaism and Jewish history.

 Community Activity and Affiliations

 Morton currently serves on the board of the Dallas Symphony Association.
 In prior years, Morton has been involved with a variety of organizations, including: